15 Best Rainy Days Movies of All Time

 10. What’s Eating Gilbert Grape (1993)

 Whatever level of respect or admiration you might have for Leonardo DiCaprio at this moment, I can assure you that it will endlessly rise by the time you finish this film.
-Its simple storyline structure and casual setting in a small and calm field-surrounded American town, contains nevertheless an ongoing intensity in emotion that makes this every-day life observation something beautiful and powerful to watch.
-As the main protagonist we have Gilbert played by Johnny Depp, a young introvert caring for his family after his father’s death, especially his little mentally disabled brother Arnie.
+Its simple storyline structure and casual setting in a small and calm field-surrounded American town contain nevertheless an ongoing intensity in emotion that makes this everyday life observation something beautiful and powerful to watch.
+As the main protagonist, we have Gilbert, played by Johnny Depp, a young introvert caring for his family after his father’s death, especially his little mentally disabled brother Arnie.
 Other than him, he’s got two sisters and an obese mother who hasn’t left the house in years.
-What’s great about this film is that it portrays these people without judgement and creates immediate care and sympathy from the audience, bringing a great amount of love to and from the characters.
+What’s great about this film is that it portrays these people without judgment and creates immediate care and sympathy from the audience, bringing a great amount of love to and from the characters.
 Truly moving, it is a great way to spend a rainy evening discovering this beautiful work of art.

 Read More: Best Vietnam War Movies of All Time